This post may contain affiliate links. Please read my disclosure policy.

 All ingredients should be at room temperature and the pastry nice and cold.
 You can prepare everything the day before and let them rest overnight.

-- Mix together the caramelized sweet potatoes, the onion, the spinach and the chevre broken into pieces.
+- Mix together the caramelized sweet potatoes, the onion, the spinach, the eggs and the chevre broken into pieces.
 Put aside 4 small slices of chevre

 - Fill the pie halfway